 Personal learning goals are the behaviours, knowledge or understandings that students identify as important to their own learning.
-They may relate to general work habits, specific subjects, domains of learning, or a combination of these.
+They may relate to general work habits, specific curriculum areas, strands of learning, or a combination of these.

 Students who set their own learning goals have more confidence to take on more challenging tasks, regardless of their ability.
 Their motivation to improve and master a task is improved and their self-esteem remains strong, even in the case of failure.